HIGHLIGHTS-Tennis-U.S. Open day five | Technology

 HIGHLIGHTS-Tennis-U.S. Open day five

-Highlights of the fifth day at the U.S. Open, the last Grand Slam tournament of the year, at Flushing Meadows on Friday (times GMT): 2000 BERRETTINI SEES OFF MURRAY Italian 13th seed Matteo Berrettini held off a resurgent Andy Murray to move into the fourth round with a 6-4 6-4 6-7(1) 6-3 win over the former champion.

-Highlights of the fifth day at the U.S. Open, the last Grand Slam tournament of the year, at Flushing Meadows on Friday (times GMT): 2000 BERRETTINI SEES OFF MURRAY

-Italian 13th seed Matteo Berrettini held off a resurgent Andy Murray to move into the fourth round with a 6-4 6-4 6-7(1) 6-3 win over the former champion.
 He next faces Spain's Alejandro Davidovich Fokina.
+1728 JABEUR BOUNCES BACK TO REACH FOURTH ROUND Tunisian fifth seed Ons Jabeur recovered from a set down to beat American Shelby Rogers 4-6 6-4 6-3 and reach the last 16 for the first time at the U.S. Open.
+1508 PLAY UNDER WAY Play began in New York with the temperature hovering around 23 Celsius (73.4 Fahrenheit).
+Serena Williams, the 23-times major winner, is in action later against Ajla Tomljanovic, while world number one Daniil Medvedev will face Yibing Wu.

+Highlights of the fifth day at the U.S. Open, the last Grand Slam tournament of the year, at Flushing Meadows on Friday (times GMT): 2215 RUUD OVERCOMES PAUL IN MARATHON CLASH

+Roland Garros finalist Casper Ruud dug deep to oust American Tommy Paul 7-6(3) 6-7(5) 7-6(2) 5-7 6-0 in a match that lasted four hours 23 minutes.
+Up next for the Norwegian fifth seed is Frenchman Corentin Moutet.
+2140 GAUFF BRUSHES ASIDE KEYS

+Coco Gauff proved too strong for former finalist Madison Keys in their all-American duel on Arthur Ashe Stadium, racing to a 6-2 6-3 win in just over an hour.
+The 12th seed takes on China's Zhang Shuai in the last 16.
 READ MORE:

 Jabeur pushes past Rogers to reach U.S. Open fourth round Williams sisters crash out of U.S. Open doubles but Serena not done yet